Georgia Resale Certificates Not Enough In Audit

 Single Person Owns Home In Nursing Home Medicaid Eligibility Attorney

-Georgia Medicaid Planning Nursing Home Care and Funeral Contracts
+Georgia Medicaid Planning Nursing Home Care And Funeral Contracts

-Georgia Medicaid Planning Nursing Home Care and Funeral Contracts When we discuss countable and non-countable assets as it pertains to Medicaid qualification for nursing home care, funeral and burial contracts are also taken into consideration.
-Let’s recap from our prior post on countable assets.
-Bank accounts – Up to $1500 may be placed in a […]
+When we discuss countable and non-countable assets as it pertains to Medicaid qualification for nursing home care, funeral and burial contracts are also taken into consideration.
+Let’s recap from our prior post on countable assets: Bank Accounts Pre-Paid Funeral/Burial Under federal law, you are permitted to set aside money in an irrevocable pre-paid burial and […]

 Georgia Medicaid Asset Rules For Nursing Home